How to Deal With Someone Who Blames You for Everything

 14. Focus on the positives

-Make a list of the good things about your partner and give the list to your partner.
+If you are trying to deal with someone who blames you for everything, make a list of the good things about your partner and give the list to your partner.

 Just because things have been difficult between you two of late doesn’t mean your partner is a bad human being altogether.
-Shift your mind towards why you like them and this will help you in avoiding further fights.
+Shift your mind towards why you like them, and this will help you in avoiding further fights.

 15. Ask for help